All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I take semaglutide to prevent Alzheimer's?

 GLP-1 medications are currently prescribed for weight management and type 2 diabetes) not for Alzheimer's prevention.
-However, if you are already a candidate for GLP-1 treatment based on your metabolic health, the potential cognitive benefits are an additional consideration to discuss with your provider.
+But if you're already a candidate for GLP-1 treatment based on your metabolic health, the potential cognitive benefits are an additional consideration to discuss with your provider.

 What is the connection between obesity and Alzheimer's?